-The earliest photographs are on glass negatives, which are also valuable in themselves from the point of view of museum history.
-There are images of scenes taken at at excavations in the collection which add background color to the photographs of archaeological finds, exhibitions and other events.
+The earliest photographs are held on glass negatives, which are themselves invaluable parts of museum history.
+The collection’s photographs present excavations and document archaeological finds, exhibitions and other events.

-Our photo collection comprised 63,819 images by the end of 2011.
-Of these photographs, 40,127 are digital photos that have been saved in multiple copies on CDs, DVDs and on the computer network of the museum.
-The traditional photo collection contains 23,692 images including glass negatives and negatives of various sizes as well as, framed and non-framed slide-positives.
-The photograph inventory is organized by thematic units (an exhibition, an excavation or a special group of finds).
-Thus, images of different sizes and type (e.g. negatives and positives of different sizes) may follow one another.
+By the end of 2011, our photographic archive contained 63,819 images.
+Of these, 40,127 are digital photographs stored on CDs, DVDs and the museum’s computer network.
+The traditional photographic collection contains 23,692 images including glass negatives and negatives of various sizes as well as, framed and unframed diapositives.
+The inventory is mostly organised thematically (e.g. individual excavations, exhibitions, find groups).
+Therefore, images of varying sizes and types (e.g. negatives and positives of different sizes) may be grouped together.

-The museum received financial support from the Ministry of Education and Culture to modernize the collection in 2012.
-During this process, a unified storage system was created, making the inventory easy to follow and resolving issues surrounding protection of the images.
-The whole photo collection, together with the inventory books are kept in two fireproof cabinets.
-The very valuable 800 glass negatives are wrapped in special paper and kept in purpose-made boxes.
-Other negatives and slides as well as the CDs and DVDs are stored in uniform, see-through storage packs that ate PAT (Photographic Activity Test) appropriate and can be tied up.
-Presently, this type of storage system ensures the greatest transparency, research availability and physical protection for the collection.
+The museum received financial support from the Ministry of Education and Culture to modernise the archive in 2012.
+During this process, we created a unified storage system to improve inventorying and the protection of the collection.
+The entire collection and the inventory records are kept in two fireproof cabinets.
+The nearly 800 invaluable glass negatives are wrapped in special paper and kept in purpose-made boxes.
+Other negatives and slides as well as the CDs and DVDs are stored in ring binders of uniform sizes, in see-through, sealable storage packs that meet the requirements of the PAT (Photographic Activity Test).
+Presently, this type of storage system provides the greatest transparency, research availability and protection of the collection.

 Curator: Viktória Kisjuhász